UNISTAT - the ultimate Excel statistics add-in

 * Multiple Comparisons: This output option is similar to the Multiple Comparisons procedure available under Tests for ANOVA, but has a major advantage.
 While the latter is always based on a one-way ANOVA model, this option takes the Mean Square Error and its Degrees of Freedom from the estimated GLM model.
 Note that both procedures give you the opportunity to override the suggested Mean Square Error and its Degrees of Freedom.
 When the Use Least Squares Means box is checked, comparisons will be made between LSMeans instead of arithmetic means.

 When the data used in multiple comparisons is already transformed with a function like e or 10 based logarithm, the results need to be transformed back to the original scale and the user is faced with the task of applying back transformations manually.
-As of this version of UNISTAT, a new Antilog box added to this dialogue allows the user to specify which back-transformation is to be applied in the output.
+The Antilog box allows the user to specify which back-transformation is to be applied in the output.
 The output values that are affected by this control are:

 · means,